• Skip to primary navigation

 Mussels with shrimp in a pot to make seafood pasta.

-1. Remove lid once again, add bay scallops and squid bodies and tentacles.
+1. Add bay scallops and squid bodies and tentacles.
 Cover one last time until tentacles curl.
 Season with salt and pepper and toss together.

-2. Remove lid and stir sauce into the seafood mixture.
+2. Remove lid and add sauce into the seafood mixture.

 Seafood being cooked in a pot to make frutti di mare.